allegient-labs/bootcamp-refactoring/README.md

 2. The factory is not really open/closed

 ## Step 6 - Separate Configuration from Business Logic
-The factory does two things - it figures out what thing to make, and then it makes it.
-We can separate these two things so that it will be easier to extend in the future.
+The factory does two things - it figures out what thing to make, and then it makes the thing.
+We can separate these two concerns so that it will be easier to extend in the future.
 Here's how the factory can change:

 ```java
 public class GildedRoseFactory {